NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 An example, your project requests a dedicated number of HPC compute nodes or has an HPC system reservation for some number of HPC compute nodes.
-Let’s say that the dedicated/reserved nodes have 200 cores and the length of the dedication/reservation is 1 week (7 days), then the core-hours used would be 33,600 core-hours (200 cores \* 24
+Let's say that the dedicated/reserved nodes have 200 cores and the length of the dedication/reservation is 1 week (7 days), then the core-hours used would be 33,600 core-hours (200 cores \* 24